Main Menu

 The term reasonable adjustments is often used in a quite general way to apply to all children with SEND.
 But in law, it’s specifically about the changes made to support a disabled child.
 Having said that, the term disability is quite a broad one (see the section below) and many children and young people who have special educational needs have a disability too.

 Reasonable adjustments come in all kinds of shapes and sizes, depending on a child’s needs.
-They include making changes to things like uniform and behaviour policy to meet the needs of a child, as well as the kind of support offered day to day in school.
+They include making changes to things like uniform and behaviour policy to meet the needs of a child, as well as the kind of support offered day-to-day in school.

 You can find this information, plus information about what SEN support is, planning and giving SEN support and specialist support in our booklet SEN Support in schools: A guide for parents and carers.